zalando-incubator/stackset-controller/docs/howtos.md

               name: metrics
 ```

-Here you must make sure that `spec.ingress.backendPort` map to one of the ports
+Here you must make sure that the value used for `spec.ingress.backendPort` also
+maps to one of the ports in the `Service`, either by name or port number.
-defined for the service and that the service ports map to container ports.
+Additionally the service ports should map to corresponding container ports also
+by name or port number.